Jim Martin Travel Award in the Humanities

 b.
 Project Description not to exceed four double-spaced pages, with one-inch margins and twelve-point type.
 Endnotes are included in the page limitations.
 Provide a description of the proposed research travel and how it will assist completion of the degree in a timely manner; an explanation of why the proposed project is worthy of funding; specific details of what you will be doing during the proposed research travel; and a brief description of the current stage of your dissertation and estimated degree completion date; and

 c.
 Degree Progress Report.
-Copies of transcripts from other institutions are not required.
+Ensure that this report provides sufficient detail on completed coursework and other departmental requirements for degree progress (thesis defense, comprehensive exams, etc.) Copies of transcripts from other institutions are not required.

 6. Ensure the receipt of two original letters of recommendation in English, one of which must be from your dissertation advisor.
 Request letters from individuals who can discuss the general quality of your work and your ability to carry out the work proposed for the research travel.